 Foreign Language Requirement

 In consultation with the candidate’s advisor, and the approval of the Graduate Program Director, all students are expected and are required to have reading knowledge of at least one foreign language suitable and related to the student’s projected area of research.
-Language proficiency will be based on the translation of an art history text within a two-hour period given by a member of our faculty.
-If a language other than French and or German has been selected, the Graduate Program Director must be notified in advance in writing and determination will be made in consultation with the student’s advisor as to how best to evaluate the student’s proficiency in that language.
+The Graduate Program Director must be notified in advance in writing and determination will be made in consultation with the student’s advisor as to how best to evaluate the student’s proficiency in that language.
 Demonstration of language proficiency is required for advancement to candidacy.

 Qualifying (Preliminary) Examination

-Ph.D. students in their third year of coursework (second year for those entering with a prior Master’s degree) and prior to the beginning of dissertation research are required to take the written Qualifying Examination, which will be administered in the first week of March of each year.
-The exam preparation should ideally begin during the student’s second year of coursework.
+Ph.D. students in their third year of coursework (second year for those entering with a prior MA degree) and prior to the beginning of dissertation research are required to take the written Qualifying Examination, which may be administered in October or March each year.
 The written exam covers major and minor fields of study and its content will vary according to the student’s interests.
-The student will be expected to select two faculty members to serve as major and minor advisors, to seek guidance for on appropriate focus and bibliography in preparation for the exams at least one semester before the exam date.
+The student will be expected to select two faculty members to serve as major and minor advisors, to seek guidance on appropriate focus and bibliography in preparation for the exams at least one semester before the exam date.
 The Qualifying Exam committee consists of three members of the department faculty (including major and minor advisors) and is appointed upon the recommendation of the Graduate Program Director, in consultation with the student.
 Failure to pass will result in re-evaluation of status.
 The opportunity to retake part of the exam must be approved by the Dean of the Graduate School.

 Advancement to Candidacy